Euler Mathematical Toolbox: Overview

 The Euler core is a numerical system written in C/C++.
-It handles real, complex, and interval values, and matrices of these types.
+It handles real, complex, and interval values, as well as matrices of these types.
 Other available data types are sparse, compressed matrices, a long accumulator for an exact scalar product, and strings.
 Strings are used for expressions, file names etc. Based on this core, additional functions are implemented in the Euler matrix language, which is an interpreted programming language in the style of an advanced BASIC dialect.
 Euler contains libraries for statistics, exact numerical computations with interval inclusions, differential equations and stiff equations, astronomical functions, geometry, and more.

-The clean interface consists of a text window, and a graphics window.
-The text window contains fully editable notebooks, and the graphics window the graphics output.
-Graphics can be added to the notebook window too, or can be exported in various formats (PNG, SVG, WMF, Clipboard).
+The clean interface consists of a text window and a graphics window.
+The text window contains fully editable notebooks, while the graphics window displays the graphics output.
+Graphics can be added to the notebook window or can be exported in various formats (PNG, SVG, WMF, Clipboard).
 Graphic types include line, bar or point plots in 2D and 3D, including anaglyph plots of 3D surfaces and other 3D plots.
-Euler has an API to use the open raytracer POV-Ray.
+Euler provides an API for the open raytracer POV-Ray.

 Euler handles symbolic computations via Maxima, which is loaded as a separate process, communicating with Euler through pipes.
 The two programs can exchange variables and values.
 Indeed, Maxima is used in various Euler functions (e.g. Newton's method) to assist in the computation of derivatives, Taylor expansions and integrals.
 Moreover, Maxima can be called at definition time of an Euler function.

 LaTeX can be used from within Euler to display formulas.
 For export of formulas to HTML, either the generated LaTeX images or MathJax can be used.
 A special export option exports all graphics to SVG.

-Euler also includes the Tiny C Compiler, which allows subroutines in C to be compiled, and included via a Windows DLL.
+Euler also includes the Tiny C Compiler, which allows subroutines in C to be compiled and included via a Windows DLL.

 Euler has a lot of similarity to MATLAB and its free clones (GNU Octave), but it is not compatible.